 Amidst the COVID-19 pandemic, many businesses were forced to close to the public.
 Animal shelters or animal adoption agencies are no exception.
 Despite the closures or staffing cuts at these facilities the animals still need care.
 Many people are choosing to step in and help these animals in need by participating in a pet foster program.

 Unfortunately, if shelters do not have the capacity or personnel to care for animals, they may be forced to euthanize.
 Foster and adoption programs can save cats and dogs from this tragic fate.
 Foster families allow pets in need to stay at their homes for a given amount of time.
 This relieves shelters of overcrowding and provided much-needed care to homeless animals.
+In addition to providing a loving environment, it is crucial to address the health needs of these animals.

 Research indicates there are many health benefits to interacting with animals, especially during social isolation.
 Pet owners tend overall to be more active and have a lower incidence of depression and anxiety.